klokantech/search/README.md

 date - filter, in ISO 8601 format: YYYY-MM-DDTHH:MM:SS+HH:MM, required
-tags - filter on a set + fulltext; comma-separated custom_data - only stored, not indexed, no filter
+tags - filter on a set + fulltext; comma-separated custom_data - only stored, not indexed, no filter product - filter on a set + fulltext; comma-separated, optional (can be omitted)
 ```

 All in tab separated value.
 Web must provide correct TSV (**no tabs in the content**).